No-UI: How to Build Transparent Interaction

 Airdroid: A chatbot development platform that enables developers to build and deploy AI chatbots for various use cases, such as e-commerce, education, healthcare, and entertainment.
 Airdroid uses NLP and machine learning to create chatbots that can understand natural language, handle multiple intents, and provide contextual responses

 Here’s the entire UX literature on Chatbots by the Interaction Design Foundation, collated in one place:

-Take a deep dive into Chatbots with our course Design Thinking: The Ultimate Guide .
+Take a deep dive into Chatbots with our course AI for Designers .